-In results from a phase I study, lorlatinib demonstrated significant activity reporting ORRs of 46% and 42% among ALK-rearranged patients pretreated with one or with two or more ALK TKIs, respectively, including patients with CNS metastases at baseline (intracranial ORR 42%) [210].
-A phase II study at the recommended dose (100 mg once a day) demonstrated an objective response in 70% of patients who had only received previous crizotinib, 32% of patients with one previous non-crizotinib ALK tyrosine kinase inhibitor (EXP3B), and 39% of patients with two or more previous ALK tyrosine kinase inhibitors [211, 211a].
+In results from a phase I study, lorlatinib demonstrated significant activity reporting ORRs of 46% and 42% among ALK-rearranged patients pretreated with two or more ALK TKIs, respectively, including patients with CNS metastases at baseline (intracranial ORR 42%) [210].
+A phase II study at the recommended dose (100 mg once a day) demonstrated an objective response in 72.9% of patients who had only received previous crizotinib, 42.9% of patients with one previous non-crizotinib ALK tyrosine kinase inhibitor (EXP3B), and 39.6% of patients with two or more previous ALK tyrosine kinase inhibitors [211, 211a].
 Of interest, in patients previously treated with one or more second-generation ALK TKIs, a high proportion of patients harbouring an ALK secondary mutation responded to treatment with lorlatinib, while those without detectable ALK mutations were still presenting a clinically meaningful benefit [62% versus 32% (plasma); 69% versus 27% (tissue)] [212, 212a].
 PFS was similar in patients with and without ALK mutations on the basis of plasma genotyping (mPFS 7.3 months versus 5.5 months, HR 0.81) but significantly longer in patients with ALK mutations identified by tissue genotyping (mPFS 11.0 months versus 5.4 months, HR 0.47).
-The results of the study led to a new EMA approval for use of lorlatinib in patients whose disease has progressed after alectinib or ceritinib as the first ALK TKI therapy, or crizotinib and at least one other ALK TKI in May 2019 [III, A; MCBS score v1.1 score: 3] [211a, 212a].
+The results of the study led to a new EMA approval for use of lorlatinib in patients whose disease has progressed after alectinib or ceritinib as the first ALK TKI therapy, or crizotinib and at least one other ALK TKI in May 2019 [III, A; ESMO-MCBS v1.1 score: 3] [211a, 212a].

-In ALK-rearranged patients progressing on crizotinib, treatment with next-generation ALK TKIs, such as alectinib [I, A], ceritinib [I, A] brigatinib [III, A] or Iorlatinib [III, A], is recommended.
+In ALK-rearranged patients progressing on crizotinib, treatment with next-generation ALK TKIs, such as alectinib [I, A; ESMO-MCBS v1.1 score: 4], brigatinib [III, A; ESMO-MCBS v1.1 score: 3] or lorlatinib [III, A; ESMO-MCBS v1.1 score: 3], is recommended.